-The Australian Dolphins have started the Pan Pacific Para Swimming Championships in Cairns with an impressive 13 gold medals on the opening night of competition at the Tobruk Memorial Pool.
+The Australian Dolphins have started the 2018 Pan Pacific Para-swimming Championships in Cairns, QLD, with an impressive 13 gold medals on the opening night of competition at Tobruk Memorial Pool.

 With world records falling to Rebecca Meyers from Team USA and Canadian Aurelie Rivard, the Aussies showed their dominance across multiple classes, including a number of personal best performances to open the five-day meet.

-For Cairns local Grant Patterson, who had the honour of reading the athlete’s oath at the Opening Ceremony, gold in the men’s 200m freestyle S3 was a career highlight, as well as linking up with Ashley McConnell, Rachael Watson and Ahmed Kelly to take silver in the 20-point relay behind Brazil.
+For Cairns local Grant Patterson, who had the honour of reading the athlete’s oath at the Opening Ceremony, gold in the men’s 200m freestyle S3 was a career highlight, as well as linking up with Ashleigh McConnell, Rachael Watson and Ahmed Kelly to take silver in the mixed 4x50m freestyle 20 Points behind Brazil.

-“And to have my family and friends in the crowd as well is great fun,” said Patterson.
+“And to have my family and friends in the crowd as well is great fun.”